rChrisb/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`10.
 Love is anterior to life, posterior to death, initial of creation, and the exponent of breath`</p>
+Write a script that displays the result of BREATH to the power LOVE

+- BREATH and LOVE are environment variables
+- The script should display the result, followed by a new line

 ----------------------------------------------------------------------------------------------------------------
 ### <p align=center>`11.
 There are 10 types of people in the world -- Those who understand binary, and those who don't`</p>